githubartema/Chromakey-detection/readme.md

 However, in this case we do not really need as there are no other green zones and it requires more computations.

+Additionally, I believe we can compute running average for coordinates to make the masking smoother.

 ## Installation

 OpenCV library is required.